Skip to main content

 Alertmanager

-Alertmanager reads data directly data from Prometheus, and sends notifications when metrics cross predefined thresholds.
-These thresholds are defined as rules in the monitoring-config folder of govuk-helm-charts.
+Alertmanager reads data directly from Prometheus, and sends notifications when metrics cross predefined thresholds.
+These thresholds are defined as rules in govuk-helm-charts.
+See the Prometheus Operator manual on how to write these rules.

 It is also possible to see all of the configured alerts via the Prometheus UI itself, by clicking the Alerts tab.